 Located just south of picturesque Bradenton and fringed by the gorgeous barrier islands of Siesta Key and Long Boat Key, both of them famous for their white-sand beaches, downtown Sarasota has a growing number of hip and trendy restaurants, bars, galleries, and arts venues.

-Gay Bars and Clubs in Sarasota
+Gay Bars and Clubs

 Although Sarasota's only entirely gay club, the Throb Nightclub, closed down in 2015 after a fire broke out—which was later ruled intentional arson— a number of the other venues in the area cater to the LGBT crowd on certain nights of the week.